 Applicants will normally hold one of the following:

 International applicants must evidence either a minimum IELTS score of 6.5 (including 5.5 in reading and writing) or a recent Masters from an English speaking country.
 Please note: some subject areas require a higher IELTS score.

-"From the very start of my PhD, the supervision and guidance I have received from distance has been of the highest quality whether I am in or out of the UK.
-My work continues as if I on campus.
+"From the very start of my PhD, the supervision and guidance I received from a distance was of the highest quality whether I was in or out of the UK.
+My work continued as if I was on campus.

-Not having to travel to campus for meetings or training sessions on testing equipment has been very time and financially efficient.
-From a time-management point of view, I have been able to concentrate more on writing and submission of manuscripts, which has really helped my self-development and ultimately my CV.
+Not having to travel to campus for meetings or training sessions on testing equipment was very time and financially efficient.
+From a time-management point of view, I was able to concentrate more on writing and submission of manuscripts, which really helped my self-development and ultimately my CV.

-Despite being based in a couple of different time zones over the course of my PhD (first China and now India) this has not slowed the progression of my research or the submission to high-impact journals."
-Steven Jones, Sport PhD student
+Despite being based in a couple of different time zones over the course of my PhD (first China and now India) this did not slow the progression of my research or the submission to high-impact journals."
+Dr Steven Jones, Sport PhD